hywards - Fotolia

-The industry's three largest providers -- Microsoft, Amazon and Google -- dominate the cloud storage marketplace with strong offerings to facilitate cloud backups.
+The industry's three largest cloud storage vendors -- Microsoft, Amazon and Google -- dominate the marketplace with strong offerings to facilitate cloud backups.
 But how do you decide which one to choose?

-There are minimal differences in the cloud storage offerings -- some so small they probably won't be enough to persuade you to go with a particular vendor.
-However, there are a few key advantages among the providers:
+There are minimal differences among the cloud storage vendors -- some so small they probably won't be enough to persuade you to go with a particular one.

 - Amazon has some very strong storage management capabilities.
 If policy-based automatic movement of data is desired, Simple Storage Service may be more to your liking.

 - Google offers the most consistent first-byte retrieval time (in milliseconds).
 Even recovery from its Coldline storage begins almost immediately.
 The other vendors take hours to get your recovery from their coldest tier started.

 - If redundancy options as part of your cloud storage are of interest, Amazon offers not only competing options, but also reduced functionality options, such as its One Zone-IA storage and Reduced Redundancy Storage.

 The following comparison matrix details how the major cloud storage providers stack up against each other.

 In general, the major cloud storage vendors are extremely close to one another.
 So, as you plan your cloud strategy, how do you choose which cloud backup and storage provider is right for you?

 Here are some additional considerations to help you find your way through the clouds: